The theory of half derivators: Exact squares

 \section{Exact squares}

 At this point, we will begin to use more seriously the calculus of mates to prove a few statements that apply broadly to any derivator $\D$ on any diagram 2-category $\Dia$.
 The idea is the following: the axiom Der4 has given us a class of squares in $\Dia$ whose left or right mates will always be natural isomorphisms.
 On the other hand, Proposition~\ref{prop:calculusofmates} gives us a way to compare the mates of pastings with pastings of mates.
 Therefore we might be able to conclude that some other squares automatically have this same property.

-As we noted in the introduction, some of the following results were established by Maltsiniotis in \cite{Mal12} with different conventions.
+We remark at this point that Maltsiniotis in \cite{Mal12} proved versions of some results below, although the author was not previously aware of his work.
+Just as our interpreation of Rahn's results, however, we are able to improve some of Maltsiniotis' results and clear up differences in notation.
+As above, we will cite the relevant results as they arise.

 Let us give the first definition. \begin{defn} Let $\D$ be a derivator.
 Consider the following square in $\Dia$: